The annual car technical inspection

 You’ll need to take the following documents with you:

 - Grey registration card

 - European Conformity Certificate for vehicles registered after 1998 (if you have one)

 - Valid tax vignette or paper

-If you’ve forgotten your green card (insurance certificate), the SNCT centres have a touch screen computer that allows you to print an attestation of assurance.
+If you’ve forgotten your green card (insurance certificate), some SNCT centres have a touch screen computer that allows you to print an attestation of assurance.

 On passing the inspection you will receive a new certificate which will be calculated using the expiry date of your existing certificate so you don’t lose any days if you take the inspection test early.